top of page

 • Fan and cooling system, 7 to 15%

-The engines used in most regular cars and trucks deliver only around 30% or so of gasoline's energy potential to the wheels.
-That other 70% is wasted mostly as heat (from the engine and hot exhaust out the tail pipe), drive train friction and inefficiencies (more heat), and a little bit as unburned hydrocarbons due to incomplete combustion.
+The engines used in gas-powered cars and trucks deliver only around 30% or so of gasoline's energy potential to the wheels.
+That other 70% is wasted mostly as heat (radiated from the engine and hot exhaust out the tail pipe), drive train friction and inefficiencies (more heat), and a little bit as unburned hydrocarbons due to incomplete combustion.
 That's a lot of potential energy wasted as heat and not productively used.

 EVs, on the other hand, are around 80% to 90% efficient -- upward 3x or 200% higher.
 A significant increase.
 That means most of the electricity drawn from the battery is converted to output to the wheels.
 Very little is wasted as heat.